 The employment law in Switzerland is mainly based upon the following sources, set out in order of their priority:

-- c civil law, in particular the Swiss Code of Obligations;
+- civil law, in particular the Swiss Code of Obligations (CO);

 The following sources also play an important part in Swiss employment law:

-- a the Federal Act on the Equal Treatment of Women and Men;
+- the Federal Act on the Equal Treatment of Women and Men;

-- b the Federal Act on Personnel Recruitment and Hiring-out of Employees;
+- the Federal Act on Personnel Recruitment and Hiring-out of Employees;

-- c the Federal Act on Information and Consultation of workers (the Participation Act);
+- the Federal Act on Information and Consultation of Workers (the Participation Act);

-- f the Federal Act on Private International Law; and
+- the Federal Act on Private International Law;

-- g the EC/EFTA Convention on Jurisdiction and Enforcement of Judgments in Civil and Commercial Matters (the Lugano Convention);
+- the Convention on Jurisdiction and Enforcement of Judgments in Civil and Commercial Matters 1988 (the Lugano Convention);

-- h the Agreement on Free Movement of Persons between Switzerland and the EC/EFTA; and
+- the Agreement on Free Movement of Persons between Switzerland and the European Union and European Free Trade Association; and

-In Switzerland disputes that fall within the jurisdiction of the court of first instance cannot be heard unless there has first been an attempt at conciliation before a conciliation authority.
-However, in financial disputes with an amount in dispute of at least 100,000 Swiss francs, the parties may mutually agree to waive any attempt at conciliation.
+Generally, Swiss law-governed disputes that fall within the jurisdiction of the court of first instance cannot be heard unless there has first been an attempt at conciliation before a conciliation authority.
 If no agreement is reached before the conciliation authority, the conciliation authority records this fact and grants authorisation to proceed.
 The plaintiff is entitled to file the action in court within three months of authorisation to proceed being granted.
-Claims arising from an employment relationship must be filed with a district court.
-Some cantons have established specialised employment courts.
-Appeals from the district courts are submitted to the cantonal court and subsequently to the Swiss Federal Supreme Court.

 For amounts in dispute not exceeding 30,000 Swiss francs, a simplified procedure is provided.
 Up to that amount, the parties shall not be charged any court fees and the judge shall ex officio establish the facts and appraise the evidence at his or her discretion.